icflorescu/openshift-cartridge-postgresql/README.md

     rhc port-forward application-name -g gear-id

-Connect your client application to the created proxy host and port.
+Connect your client application to the port forwarded on `127.0.0.1`.

-Please **don't open issues in this repository to ask for help on using `rhc port-forward` or `rhc` utility in general**.
-Refer to the [OpenShift Online Documentation](https://developers.openshift.com/en/managing-port-forwarding.html) instead.
+**Please don't open issues in this repository to ask for help on using `rhc port-forward`, or `rhc` utility in general.** Refer to the [OpenShift Online Documentation](https://developers.openshift.com/en/managing-port-forwarding.html) instead.
 If you still can't find what you're looking for, Google for it or ask on Stackoverflow.
+And if you still  can't figure it out, it's probably not safe for you to use it.

+### Connect from a local development environment using SSH tunnels

+Some SQL clients (like [DBeaver](http://dbeaver.jkiss.org/) or [Valentina Studio](https://www.valentina-db.com/en/valentina-studio-overview)) can create SSH tunnels, in which case you won't have to use the `rhc port-forward`.
+For instance, if you've deployed PostgreSQL in a separate gear, you'll have to configure the connection as following:

+- **Host** is the gear SSH URL **without the username part** as the host (could be something like `xxxxxxxxxxxxxxxxxxxxxxxx-awesomeapp.rhcloud.com`) and `$OPENSHIFT_PG_PROXY_PORT`;
+- **Database, username and password** are what you have in `$OPENSHIFT_PG_USERNAME`, `$OPENSHIFT_PG_USERNAME` and `$OPENSHIFT_PG_PASSWORD`;
+- In the **SSH tunnel config section**, use the same host and username and public key authentication with your SSH key (usually found in `~/ssh` folder).

+But your specific configuration may differ, so you'll have to figure it out by trial, error and consulting the appropriate documentation. **Please refrain from opening issues in this repository to ask for help on configuring your SQL client**.
+If you can't figure it out by yourself, it's probably not safe you to use it.

 ## Notes